Skip to main content

 Q: We want to build a new war memorial.
 Does the Register need to approve it?

-No. The Register is an online database about war memorials in NSW, we are not involved in the construction of or management of individual war memorials.
+No. The Register is a crowd-sourced database about war memorials across New South Wales, we are not involved in the construction of or management of individual war memorials.

 Before planning for a new war memorial, you should consult with key stakeholders such as the local RSL sub-Branch, other veterans’ groups in your area and the general public.
 You should also speak to the local council about your plans and any council approvals you may need.